 If you have been the victim of sexual discrimination in the workplace, you should enlist the help of an employment law attorney.
 Employment law attorneys are familiar with the laws surrounding workplace discrimination and other forms of harassment and discrimination in the workplace.
 Your attorney will gather supporting evidence and documentation.
 Your lawyer will also know what is needed for your claim to succeed.

 Many employment law attorneys take cases on a contingency basis.
-That means those lawyers are only compensated if - and when - you win your claim.
+That means those lawyers are only compensated if - and when - you win your gender discrimination claim.
 At that point, you will recover a judgment and your lawyer will receive a percentage of that.
 With strong negotiation skills and investigative skills, and attorney will make sure that you are treated fairly throughout the process.

 To make sure your gender harassment in the workplace claim is underway in a timely manner and that you have substantial supporting evidence, complete the Free Case Evaluation Form on this page.